 Delhi isn’t a city that people often rave about.
 It’s busy, noisy, dirty and full of people desperate to make a rupee or two off every unsuspecting tourist.
 It’s not uncommon to hear of people being scammed immediately upon their arrival to Delhi, and it’s often their first stop in India which can sour the initial impression.
-Most people don’t think of visiting Delhi with kids, however there are a decent number of fun places in Delhi for youngsters.
+Most people don’t really consider visiting Delhi with kids, but there’s so many places to visit in Delhi for kids.
 If you’re prepared for the intensity, and know what to do, Delhi might just surprise you!

 Delhi was our last stop in India, and I’m glad we saved it for the end.
 By this point we were used to the craziness that is India, and we were a bit savvier so were able to avoid being scammed.
 We also had an Indian SIM card in our phone (highly recommend), so we always had a map on hand and knew if we were going in the right direction or not!

 A Farm in Delhi?
 Omera The Farm Stay

 We arrived into the New Delhi train station from Amritsar, and immediately went to our Farm Stay in Gurugram, on the outskirts of Delhi.
 It was SO nice to be away from the constant noise we’d become accustomed to.
 The girls were incredibly excited for the farm stay too.
 They were ready for a few days of just relaxing and playing, and that’s exactly what we did!